DijiOfficial/UnityProject/Readme.md

 Possibilty of adding Elite Enemies?

 #### Bosses

+- **Bone Golem**:
-- Bone Golem is Massive with large health pool but slow, can slam the ground to stun the Player (JUMP to avoid).
-Can't be stunned or knocked back.
-Can summon bone spike from summoning circles to immobilize player and deal low damage.
-Every 1/8th of health will become 1/8th smaller and take 1/8th more damage but will also spawn Skeletons with 1/8th original boss health health and 1/8th total resistance (can respawn after X seconds)
+  A massive, high-health enemy that moves slowly.
+It can slam the ground to stun the player (jump to avoid).
+The Bone Golem cannot be stunned or knocked back.
+It can summon bone spikes from summoning circles to immobilize the player and deal low damage.

-- Unknown warrior -> Has all the same abilities attacks and afflictions of the player (without Temporary upgrades included)

-- The Leech -> Can cast ranged attack spells and summon enemies.
-Cooldown ability to teleport, High health and medium speed.
-Can cast Very high damage Spells but incantation is very slow.
-On 1/3rd health will enter rage mode becoming faster and more dangerous also creating decoys, spawning a last wave of enemies and inspiring them giving them faster/higher damage.
+  - As it loses health (every 1/8th of its total health), the Bone Golem shrinks in size and takes 1/8th more damage.
+It also spawns skeletons with 1/8th of the boss's original health and resistance.

+- **Unknown Warrior**:
+  This enemy mirrors the player's abilities, attacks, and afflictions (excluding temporary upgrades).

+- **The Leech**:
+  A ranged spellcaster with the ability to summon enemies.
+The Leech has a cooldown-based teleportation ability, high health, and medium speed.
+It can cast very high-damage spells, though the incantation takes time to cast.
+  - When it reaches 1/3rd of its health, it enters a rage mode, becoming faster and more dangerous.
+It also creates decoys, spawns a final wave of enemies, and inspires them, increasing their speed and damage output.

+- **Grave King** (<a id="grave-king"></a>):
-- Grave King has 3 phases <a id="final-boss"></a>
+  The Grave King has three distinct phases:
-    1. Summons, The more summons the lower the health drain power, will attack player from range but can also try a grab attack on melee to steal players health and curse the player making it impossible to recover the lost health.
+  1. **Phase 1 (100% Health)**: The Grave King summons enemies.
+The more summons he creates, the lower the health drain power.
+He attacks from range but can also attempt a grab attack to steal the player's health and curse them, making it impossible to recover the lost health.
-    2. 50% health: Switches to Life stealing spells, summoning but can now also teleport.
-(Minions are important for healing player)
-    3. 25% health: Stops moving and Concentrates on life stealing aura, life Steal is now at maximum, keep summoning but now cast hold/freezing/slowing spells
+  2. **Phase 2 (50% Health)**: The Grave King switches to life-stealing spells and summoning, gaining the ability to teleport.
+Minions become essential for the player's healing.
+  3. **Phase 3 (25% Health)**: The Grave King stops moving and focuses on a life-stealing aura, which reaches its maximum power.
+He continues summoning enemies while now casting hold, freezing, and slowing spells to hinder the player.

 ### <ins>Mechanics</ins>

-- Clearing a level will spawn a summoning circle in the center of the room allowing the player to move to the next room
-    - Levels are cleared by killing all enemies spawned
-- Enemy will scale with how many rooms you have cleared.
-New enemies and stronger enemies appear at later stages.
-- Bosses will give special abilities upon defeat (Depending on which Mini Boss is Fought), Bone Golem will give player the ability to summon minions with 1/8th player health
-- Grave King Endlessly life steals the player through the whole game, the more you progress the faster the life leeching becomes
-- Health Recovery Through Combat
-    - Life-Stealing Combat: Killing enemies restores health through their life essence.
-The amount of health recovered scales with enemy type, smaller enemies provide smaller health
-    - Kill-Chaining Bonus: The faster you kill enemies in succession, the more health you recover.
-Killing enemies in rapid sequence grants a health recovery multiplier, encouraging fast and efficient combat.
-The succession kills can have a Doom like GLORY KILL, upon reaching the maximum succession kill you perform a glory kill and leech the complete life form of your enemy giving you back full health.
-- Enemies will randomly drop Soul Fragments and/or can be obtained by completing a Chain kill, upon performing the Glory kill you'll receive a Soul Shard.
-- Enemies will randomly drop coins to allow the player to buy temporary upgrades.
-- Player will gain xp whilst fighting allowing special temporary upgrades during each run
-- Potential for different kinds of gameplay Melee/Ranged/ Mixed
-- Permanent Upgrades can be bought at the Shop
-- Temporary upgrades can be chosen between each level during the teleportation sequence, those can be abilities or simple upgrades making your character stronger for the current run
-- Player starts with Sword and Dash (any direction and cooldown), fast, medium damage.
-Can buy Axe, Medium Speed, high damage, can hit more enemies.
-Can also Buy Hammer, Slow, high damage, can knockback enemies and stop spell casting.
-- On every 3-4 hits, Sword deals double damage.
-Axe Deals bigger AOE, Hammer Slam temporary stun nearby enemies.
-- Special Attacks (cooldown):
-    - Sword Dash -> Dash forward and deal damage
-    - Axe Throw -> throw your axe like boomerang to deal damage
-    - Hammer Rage -> Swing your hammer frantically dealing massive damage around you but you when over stunned for X seconds.
-- Special power
-    - Shield that temporarily blocks damage
-- Momentum can be used to deal AOE damage or focused damaged with the addition of knocback
-- Killing enemies will offers 1 combo, stacking combo up to 10 will allow for a glory kill refilling the player's health. the higher the combo the higher the damage and health received
+- **Clearing a Level**:
+  - Clearing a level will spawn a summoning circle in the center of the room, allowing the player to move to the next room.
+  - Levels are cleared by killing all enemies that spawn.

+- **Enemy Scaling**:
+  - Enemies scale with how many rooms the player has cleared.
+New and stronger enemies will appear at later stages.

+- **Boss Rewards**:
+  - Defeating bosses grants the player special abilities based on which mini-boss was fought.
+For example, the Bone Golem will give the player the ability to summon minions with 1/8th of the player’s health.

+- **Grave King Life Steal**:
+  - The Grave King endlessly life steals from the player throughout the game.
+The more the player progresses, the faster the life leeching becomes.

+- **Health Recovery Through Combat**:
+  - **Life-Stealing Combat**: Killing enemies restores health through their life essence.
+The amount of health recovered scales with enemy type—smaller enemies provide less health.
+  - **Kill-Chaining Bonus**: Killing enemies in rapid succession grants a health recovery multiplier, encouraging fast and efficient combat.
+  - **Glory Kill**: Upon reaching the maximum kill chain, the player performs a glory kill and leeches the complete life essence of the enemy, restoring full health.

+- **Soul Fragments and Soul Shards**:
+  - Enemies drop Soul Fragments randomly, which can be used for upgrades.
+  - Performing a Glory Kill grants a Soul Shard.

+- **Coins**:
+  - Enemies will randomly drop coins, allowing the player to buy temporary upgrades.

+- **XP and Temporary Upgrades**:
+  - The player gains XP while fighting, unlocking temporary upgrades that can be used during each run.

+- **Gameplay Variability**:
+  - The game offers different kinds of gameplay styles: Melee, Ranged, or Mixed.

+- **Upgrades**:
+  - **Permanent Upgrades**: These can be bought at the Shop using Soul Fragments.
+  - **Temporary Upgrades**: Chosen between each level during the teleportation sequence.
+These can be abilities or simple upgrades that make the character stronger for the current run.

+- **Weapons and Abilities**:
+  - The player starts with a Sword and Dash (medium speed, medium damage, cooldown).
+  - Additional weapons can be bought:
+    - **Axe**: Medium speed, high damage, hits multiple enemies.
+    - **Hammer**: Slow speed, high damage, knocks back enemies and stops spell casting.

+- **Weapon Special Effects**:
+  - **Sword**: Deals double damage every 3-4 hits.
+  - **Axe**: Deals a bigger AOE attack.
+  - **Hammer**: Slam attack temporarily stuns nearby enemies.

+- **Special Attacks** (Cooldown):
+  - **Sword Dash**: Dash forward and deal damage.
+  - **Axe Throw**: Throw the axe like a boomerang to deal damage.
+  - **Hammer Rage**: Swing the hammer frantically to deal massive damage around the player, but leaves them stunned for a short time.

+- **Special Power**:
+  - **Shield**: Temporarily blocks incoming damage.

+- **Momentum**:
+  - Momentum can be used to deal AOE damage or focused damage, adding knockback effects.

+- **Combo System**:
+  - Killing enemies adds 1 combo point.
+  - A combo can stack up to 10.
+  - At maximum combo, the player can perform a Glory Kill to refill health.
+The higher the combo, the more damage and health the player receives.

 ### Upgrades
 (upgrades will be listed soon)

 ## Cut Content

-As said previously we only had about a month to complete this assignment as well as learn Unity and C#, not forgetting the other classes.
-Due to this time constraint and the the project being a solo project, some of the ideas and content didn't make it in the final product.
+As mentioned previously, we only had about a month to complete this assignment, learn [Unity](https://assetstore.unity.com) and C#.
+Due to this time constraint and the project being a solo effort, some of the ideas and content didn't make it into the final product.

 This includes:
 - Leveling up and their upgrades
-- Random Room generation, as we were not allowed any form of random generation.
+- Random room generation, as we were not allowed any form of random generation.
-    - regardless of the random generation constraint, most obstacles were cut as well:
+    - Despite the random generation constraint, most obstacles were also cut:
         - Pillars are not destructible
-        - Spiked Ground/Wall traps
+        - Spiked ground/wall traps
         - Coffins
-        - Cursed Shrines
+        - Cursed shrines
-        - Holy Lanterns
+        - Holy lanterns
         - Decomposing enemies
         - Life shrines
-        - Teleporation circles
+        - Teleportation circles
         - Shrines

-- Bosses:
+- **Bosses**:
     - Bone Golem
-    - Unknown warrior
+    - Unknown Warrior
     - The Leech
-    - Grave King can be reached.
-However it's currently a glorified Skeleton
+    - Grave King can be reached, but it's currently just a glorified skeleton.

+- **The Arena**:
-- The Arena, Only the punching bag was added
+    - Only the punching bag was added.

+- **NPCs**:
-- NPC's were all cut with their sidequests and rewards
+    - All NPCs were cut along with their side quests and rewards.

-- Collectibles
+- **Collectibles**:
+    - These were removed from the final product.

-- The Wraith and Elite enemies
+- **The Wraith and Elite Enemies**:
+    - These enemies were also removed.

-- Only the Necromancer's ability was implemented
+- **Only the Necromancer's ability**:
+    - Was implemented.

+- **Life Leeching**:
-- Life leeching does not get stronger the further the level
+    - Does not get stronger the further you progress in the level.

+- **Glory Kill**:
-- The glory kill was implemented, but does not have teh desired visuals with it
+    - Implemented, but does not have the desired visuals.

+- **Ranged/Mixed Gameplay**:
-- Ranged/Mixed gameplay
+    - Not implemented.

-- Axe and Hammer
+- **Axe and Hammer**:
+    - Were not added to the game.

+- **Weapon Bonuses**:
-- Weapon bonus, sword slash, axe slash and hammer slam
+    - Sword slash, axe slash, and hammer slam were not implemented.

+- **Special Attack**:
-- Special Attack
+    - Not implemented.

-- Momentum was not implemented as a weapon
+- **Momentum as a Weapon**:
+    - Not implemented.

 ### Future Updates

 I will not work on this project any more than I currently have.
 However, given a proper production I would like to revisit this game with more and improved content.
 Not limited to the cut content either.
-I enjoyed working on this project, but the unity engine and more specifically its physics system is not what I want for the game.
+I enjoyed working on this project, but the Unity engine and more specifically its physics system is not what I want for the game.
 This prototype serves as such, a prototype for if I wish to make a complete game out of this.

 ## Sources